rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 3. Measurement

 ### 1. Data encoding/state preparation
 When we want to encode our classical data into quantum states, we perform certain operations to help us work with the data in quantum circuits.
 One of the steps is called data embedding which is the representation of classical data as a quantum state in Hilbert space via a quantum feature map.
 A feature map is a mathematical mapping that helps us embed our data into (usually) higher dimensional spaces, or in this case, quantum states.
-It can be thought of as a variational quantum circuit in which the parameters depend on the input data which for our case is the classical heart attack data.
+It can be thought of as a variational quantum circuit in which the parameters depend on the input data, which for our case is the classical heart attack data.
 We will need to define a variational quantum circuit before going any further.
-A variational quantum circuit is a quantum algorithm that depends on parameters and can be optimised by either classical or quantum methods.
+Recall that a variational quantum circuit depends on parameters that can be optimised by classical methods.

-@Rodney I dont understand this sentence below.
-Please re-write.
-Done ✅ For embedding we take out classical datapoint, $x$ and make it into a set of gate parameters in a quantum circuit hence creating out desirable quantum state.
+For embedding we take a classical data point, $x$, and encode it by applying a set of gate parameters in the quantum circuit where gate operations depend on the value of $x$, hence creating the desired quantum state:
 $x \rightarrow \left| \psi_x \right\rangle $

 Here are some examples of well known data embedding methods:

 ##### a) Basis embedding
 In this method, we simply encode our data into binary strings.
 We convert each input to a computational basis state of a qubit system.
 For example ${x = 1001}$ is represented by a 4 qubit system as the quantum state $\left| 1001 \right\rangle$.
-Basis embedding offers: (@Rodney it is what?
-Done ✅)
+Some points to consider on basis embedding are:
 - amplitude vectors become sparse
-- most freedom to do computation
+- there is a lot of freedom to do computation
-- schemes not efficient (@Rodney please reference!
-Done ✅)
+- schemes to implement it are usually not efficient

 ![](../Notes/explanation/math-8.png)

 ##### b) Amplitude embedding
-We encode the data as amplitudes of a quantum state.
+Here, we encode the data as amplitudes of a quantum state.
 A normalized classical N - dimensional datapoint ${x}$ is represented by the amplitudes of a n-qubit quantum state $\left| \phi ( x)\right\rangle$ as
 ![](../Notes/explanation/math-11.png)

 For example
 ![](../Notes/explanation/math-12.png)

-This is method is simple and intuitive.
+This is method is intuitive but schemes to implement it are also rather complicated.

-@Rodney not necessarily true - can be expensive in gate cost to implement the right amplitudes!
-Removed ✅

 ##### c) Angle embedding
 Here, we use the so-called angle encoding.
-We encode classical informartion into angle rotations of a qubit.
-This results to using the feature values of an input data point, x, as angles in a unitary quantum gate. @Rodney - huh?
-What does this sentence mean?
-Rewrote ✅
+We encode classical information into angle rotations of a qubit.
+This results to using the feature values of an input data point, x, as angles in a unitary quantum gate.

 #### Feature maps
 Feature maps allow you to map data into a higher dimensional space.
-The input data is encoded in a quantum state via a quantum feature map, a nonlinear feature map that maps data to the quantum Hilbert space.
-A quantum computer can analyse the input data in this feature space, where a classifier can gain power in finding a hyperplane to separate the data.
+The input data is encoded in a quantum state via a quantum feature map, an encoding strategy that maps data to quantum Hilbert space.
+A quantum computer can analyse the input data in this feature space, where a classifier aims to find a hyperplane to separate the data.

- (@Rodney are you sure? please reference.
-Removed ✅).
-Feature maps encode our classical data $x_i$ into quantum states $\left|\phi(x_i)\right\rangle$. (@Rodney No. This is not right.
-What are you trying to say here?
-Rewrote ✅).
-We use three different types of featuremaps precoded in the Qiskit circuit library, namely ZZFeaturemap, ZFeaturemap and PauliFeaturemap.
+Feature maps encode our classical data $x_i$ into quantum states $\left|\phi(x_i)\right\rangle$.
+In this analysis, we use three different types of featuremaps precoded in the Qiskit circuit library, namely ZZFeaturemap, ZFeaturemap and PauliFeaturemap.
 We varied the depths of these featuremaps (1, 2, 4) in order to check the different models' performance.
+By increasing a feature map's depth, we introduce more entanglement into the model and repeat the encoding circuit.
 ![Pauli feature map](../Output/Figures/PauliFeaturemap.png)
 *Pauli feature map*